 Directed by Vincent Sherman, the torrid 1950 potboiler The Damned Don’t Cry is my favorite post-Mildred Pierce Joan Crawford star vehicle at Warner Bros.

-In the early part of the movie we see a flashback to Ethel Whitehead’s (Joan Crawford) humble beginnings, married to a poor factory worker (Richard Egan).
+In the early part of the movie we see a flashback to the humble beginnings of Ethel Whitehead (Joan Crawford), married to a poor factory worker (Richard Egan).
 The close-up Crawford gets while watching her only child being run over by a car is pure gold.

 “Don’t talk to me about self-respect,” Ethel tells him.
 “That’s something you tell yourself you got when you got nothing else.
 The only thing that counts is that stuff you take to the bank.
 That filthy buck that everybody sneers at, but slugs to get.
 You gotta kick and punch and belt your way up because nobody’s going to give you a lift.
 You gotta do it for yourself because no one will do it for you!”

-Today, Vincent Sherman may be a largely forgotten name.
-But his direction of the 1950 melodrama The Damned Don’t Cry was both highly capable and effective.
+Today, Vincent Sherman (Old Acquaintance, Mr. Skeffington) may be a largely forgotten name, but his handling of this 1950 crime drama was remarkably effective.

 The Damned Don’t Cry (1950)